buildingSMART/BCF-XML/Documentation/README.md

 Description | Yes | Description of the topic
 Priority | Yes | Topic priority.
 The list of possible values are defined in the extension schema Index | Yes | Number to maintain the order of the topics.
-CreationDate | Yes | Date when the topic was created CreationAuthor | Yes | User who created the topic ModifiedDate | Yes | Date when the topic was last modified ModifiedAuthor | Yes | User who modified the topic AssignedTo | Yes | The user to whom this topic is assigned to TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)
+CreationDate | No | Date when the topic was created.
+CreationAuthor | No | User who created the topic ModifiedDate | Yes | Date when the topic was last modified.
+Exists only when Topic has been modified after creation ModifiedAuthor | Yes | User who modified the topic.
+Exists only when Topic has been modified after creation AssignedTo | Yes | The user to whom this topic is assigned to TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)